eug/jMetalDocumentation/running.md

     SelectionOperator<List<DoubleSolution>, DoubleSolution> selection;
     String referenceParetoFront = "" ;
 ```
-The next group of sentences are for processing the program arguments.
-A benchmark problem is solved by default:
+The next group of sentences parse the program arguments.
+A benchmark problem (ZDT1 in the example) is solved by default:
 ``` java
     String problemName ;
     if (args.length == 1) {